Green Infrastructure

 Neighbors working together to create environmentally and socially resilient community hubs.

-Edible gardens that supply fresh produce to communities with limited access.
+These edible gardens supply fresh produce to the communities they serve

 Additional Resources